racheljn/surp2020/people/japan/naomiosaka.md

  **Data Analysis**

  The vast majority of comments were praise.
 The comments about her racial background were largely to express pride at her tennis skills and classy/kind/humble character example snippets of comments for each category include "ほんとに日本の誇り(truly the pride of Japan)", "That's blk unity n love there", "Haiti and Japanese parent brought up better PERSON".
 Absolutely no mention of her language ability.
+Thus this supports the idea that groups are more likely to claim a mixed individual who has achieved great success in a certain area or who is held in high regard by others.